Faculty, Staff & Students

 Graduate Assistant, Sociology

-Annie McGhee, MA is a PhD student in Sociology at the University of Cincinnati.
-A native of Cincinnati, OH, Annie received her B.S. in Mathematics from Xavier University in 2019.
-She has also received graduate certificates in Women, Gender, and Sexualities Studies and Film & Media Studies at U.C..
+Annie McGhee is a PhD student in Sociology at the University of Cincinnati.
+Annie received her B.S. in Mathematics from Xavier University in 2019.
+She has also received her Master's in Sociology as well as graduate certificates in Women, Gender, and Sexualities Studies and Film & Media Studies at U.C..

 Her Master's Thesis examined how those who identify as LGBTQ negotiated their identities in sex education classes in private religiously-affiliated schools.